The 5 Key Steps to Re-opening Your Practice in the Age of COVID-19: Lessons from the Houston Thyroid and Endocrinology Specialists

 But, as with all things, easier said than done.
 Providers are struggling to figure out how to navigate new public health requirements, which change on a near-daily basis.
 The good news is, entrepreneuring practices like Dr. Jogi’s have blazed a trail for successful re-opening, and he’s shared with us the 5 key steps that he took to get HTES back up and running to preserve his practice.

-Read on to find out how he did it, and how you can leverage the same key steps in your practice.
+Read on to find out how he did it, and how you can leverage the same key steps when re-opening your practice.

 2. Embrace the Technology that Allows Your Practice to be Flexible